· Ivelin Kozarev · Onboarding · 4 min read

 By receiving feedback new hires feel looked out for.

 Feedback needs to strike a delicate balance.
-It needs to be encouraging for effort and
+It needs to be encouraging for effort and constructive for improvement.

 Setting up a buddy system helps them improve based on that feedback.
 They are also a friendly face to answer questions.
 Either way - Gen Zs will feel integrated into the team.